ARM-software/abi-aa/design-documents/bit-precise-types.rst

 description generated saves space and has better performance.

-The notable thing about this use-case is that though the C code may be run on an Arm architecture (e.g. for testing), the most critical use is when transferred to an FPGA (i.e. not an Arm architecture).
+The notable thing about this use-case is that though the C code may be run on an Arm architecture for testing, the most critical use is when transferred to an FPGA (that is, not an Arm architecture).

-That said, if the operation that this FPGA performs becomes popular there may be a need to run the code directly on CPU's in the future.
+However, if the operation that this FPGA performs becomes popular there may be a need to run the code directly on CPUs in the future.

-The requirements on Arm ABI's from this use-case are relatively small since the main focus is around running on an FPGA.
-We believe it adds weight to both the need for performance and familiarity of programmers.
+The requirements on the Arm ABI from this use-case are relatively small since the main focus is around running on an FPGA.
+We believe the use-case adds weight to both the need for performance and familiarity of programmers.
 This belief comes from the estimate that this may lead to bit-precise types being used in performance critical code in the future, and that it may mean that bit-precise types are used on Arm architectures when testing FPGA descriptions (where ease of debugging can be prioritized).

 24-bit Color